Privatization of State and Confiscated russian Assets as a Ukrainian Wartime Investment Trend

 • Recognized Practitioner in Dispute Resolution: Arbitration (Chambers & Partners, 2019).

-Key clients of Lexwell & Partners are multinational and leading national companies, including ABN Amro, AET, Amstar, ArcelorMittal, Bridgestone, Bunge, Cargill, Chicago Mercantile Exchange, CRH, DuPont, East Metals, Eurobank, Evraz, Honda Trading, ING, Interpipe, Intesa Sanpaolo, Pfizer, PHV (Calvin Klein and Tommy Hilfiger), PwC, Rabobank, Red Bull, Marubeni, Millhouse, Morningstar, Naftogaz (National Oil & Gas Company), Schenker, Sojtz, Subaru, Sumitomo, Suzuki, Toyota, VS Energy.
+Key clients of Lexwell & Partners are more than 10 companies from Fortunes Global 500 and other leading multinational and Ukrainian companies, including: ABN Amro, AET, Amstar, ArcelorMittal, Bridgestone, Bunge, Cargill, Chicago Mercantile Exchange, CRH, DuPont, East Metals, Eurobank, Honda Trading, ING, Interpipe, Intesa Sanpaolo, Isuzu, Marubeni, Millhouse, Morningstar, Naftogaz (National Oil&Gas Company), Pfizer, PHV (Calvin Klein and Tommy Hilfiger), Rabobank, Red Bull, Schenker, Sojtz, Standard Chartered Bank, Subaru, Sumitomo, Toyota.
+We also advised the Ministry of Justice of Ukraine.